rahul-sb/EIT/ReadMe.md

     analog_ref_voltage  :
           You can tell arduino the reference value to compare against when performing analog read.
 For the resistance data collection this value is set to 5V.
 But for Voltage data collection, you can set any of the available reference values.
-Refer Section 9 for more details.
+Refer [here](#important-references-and-links) for more details.

     num_repeats :
           You can specify how many times arduino must read the analog read from the remaining electrodes